 The Martini is as classic as cocktails get.
-Everybody knows it, most people have had it, and any good bar worth its salt can make one.
+Everybody knows it, most people have had one, and any good bar worth its salt can make one.
 But not all Martinis are the same.

 The classic Dry Martini is the standard bearer among recipes and variations, but countless riffs take the drink in new directions, from the 50/50 Martini, which combines equals parts gin and dry vermouth, to the Perfect Martini, which splits the vermouth between sweet and dry.
-There are also countless ’tinis, often sugary, neon-colored drinks served in stemmed glasses that bring shame on the category.
+There are also countless ’tinis, often sugary, neon-colored drinks served in stemmed glasses that are another category of drink.
 (For this exercise, those don’t count.)
 And then you have the savory, beguiling and controversial Dirty Martini.

 But some enterprising bartenders have seen the writing on the wall—people are bewitched by Dirty Martinis—and begun making the drink their own, improving the cocktail with proper techniques and quality ingredients.
 That includes fresh, refrigerated dry vermouth and artisan olive juice.

 The cocktail can be made with gin or vodka.
 Gin is the classic choice, but by the 1970s, vodka had supplanted its botanical cousin, and it became the regular call in Dirty Martinis.
 You can choose whichever spirit you prefer, as both do an admirable job.

 The Dirty Martini may never touch the classic Dry Martini’s influence or reputation, but you can’t dispute its popularity and significance.
 What was once a dirty secret is today a go-to order for salt-craving drinkers.
 And because the Dirty Martini is easy to make, it’s also a great option when drinking at home.
-Throw in the fact that its garnish doubles as a snack, and there’s just so much to like about this tried-and-true cocktail.
+Throw in its garnish that doubles as a snack, and there’s just so much to like about this tried-and-true cocktail.

 Click Play to See This Dirty Martini Recipe Come Together